CLSherrod/clsherrod.github.io/_posts/2008-11-21-i-read-cosmopolitan-magazine-no-really.md

 date: 2008-11-21
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - marketing
-permalink: "/i-read-cosmopolitan-magazine-no-really/"
+permalink: /i-read-cosmopolitan-magazine-no-really/
 ---
 One of my mastermind members suggested on today's mastermind call to read [Cosmopolitan magazine](http://www.cosmopolitan.com/) to learn about headline writing and my initial reaction was to laugh, but they were right.
 Cosmopolitan has the best headlines.